ElysiumDisc/nautune/README.md

 - **✅ Favorites Tab**: Recently played and favorited tracks
 - **✅ Playlists Tab**: Access all your Jellyfin playlists
 - **✅ Downloads Tab**: Placeholder for offline mode (coming soon)
-- **Track Listings**: Full album detail screens with all tracks, durations, and track numbers
+- **Track Listings**: Full album detail screens with ordered track lists, durations, and padded numbers (multi-disc aware)
 - **Artist Discography**: View all albums by an artist
 - **Smart Refresh**: Pull-to-refresh on all tabs for latest content sync